qingfengxia/System.Half/README.md

 it is possible to change namespace from `SystemHalf`  (as in the original gist) to just `System`

+The output assembly name is `System.Half.dll` to avoid conflicting with some native win32 dll with the name `Half.dll`.

 ### Notes on Conversion

 `BitConverter.IsLittleEndian`, this depends on CPU, although most CPU are little endian in modern days